PeernetOfficial/blog.peernet.org/README.md

 <a href="https://app.forestry.io/quick-start?repo=forestryio/novela-hugo-starter&engine=hugo&version=0.81.0">
     <img alt="Import this project into Forestry" src="https://assets.forestry.io/import-to-forestryK.svg" />
 </a>

+## Install from the command line

+If you don't want to use the [starter](https://github.com/forestryio/novela-hugo-starter), you can start from scratch and just install this theme from the command line.

 Create a new Hugo site and initialize your project as a [Hugo module](https://gohugo.io/hugo-modules/use-modules/):